-Birthday recognition will be coordinated by middle school staff and administration including public recognition and locker decoration.
+Birthday recognition will be coordinated by middle school staff and administration including public recognition.
 Parents who wish to celebrate their child's birthday must coordinate with their child's homeroom teacher.

 Celebrating Your Child's Birthday Outside of School (TK-8th Grade):